moleculerjs/site/source/docs/0.15/actions.md

 ```

 ## Action visibility
-The action has a `visibility` property to control the visibility & callability of service actions.
+Action `visibility` determines the accessibility and invocation permissions of service actions.
+By defining visibility levels, developers can control who can invoke actions and under what circumstances.

-**Available values:**
+**Functionality**
-- `published` or `null`: public action.
-It can be called locally, remotely and can be published via API Gateway
+- **Public Access**: Actions with `published` or `null` visibility are considered public and can be invoked locally, remotely, and published via API Gateway.
-- `public`: public action, can be called locally & remotely but not published via API GW
+- **Remote Invocation**: `public` actions can be called both locally and remotely but are not exposed via API Gateway publication.
-- `protected`: can be called only locally (from local services)
+- **Local Access Only**: Actions with `protected` visibility are restricted to services located on the same node, ensuring they cannot be called remotely.
-- `private`: can be called only internally (via `this.actions.xy()` inside service)
+- **Internal Use Only**: `private` actions are exclusively callable internally within the service, via `this.actions.xy()` syntax.

 **Change visibility**
 ```js